springernature/vpat/nature.md

-# \!INSERT PRODUCT\!
-Accessibility Conformance Report
+# Nature Accessibility Conformance Report

 ### **VPAT**&reg; **Version 2.2 – July 2018**

 **Name of Product/Version**: Nature.com _(we do not version our software)_
 **Product Description**:
 Nature.com publishes peer-reviewed research, reviews and news across a number of journals.
-This report refers entirely to the accessibility of _licenced_ content published at the top level domain of <a href="http://www.nature.com">www.nature.com</a>, including journal and magazine content.
+This report refers entirely to the accessibility of _licensed_ content published at the top level domain of <a href="http://www.nature.com">www.nature.com</a>, including journal and magazine content.
-**Date**: 2nd January 2019
+**Date**: 21st January 2019
 **Contact information**: accessibility@springernature.com
 **Evaluation Methods Used**: Conformance to the listed accessibility standards has been evaluated by Springer Nature using a combination of static analysis tools and manual testing with assistive technologies.